[#421] Create common interface for kv repositories #454

 Closed

-ale64bit wants to merge 1 commits from ale64bit/frostfs-node:feature/kvio into master
+ale64bit wants to merge 1 commit from ale64bit/frostfs-node:feature/kvio into master

 Add a common interface for key-value repositories.